Kyle-Ye/Forumate/README.md

 >
 > macOS is buildable, but is not optimized for.
 It's better to build under Catalyst.
 >
 > visionOS is buidable, but is not optimized for.
-Hope I can get a real device to test for it.
+I’ve got a ticket for Apple Vision Pro Lab.
+So visionOS support will also be added later.

 ### Version Compatibility

 - v0.1~v0.3 supports iOS 16+, watchOS 9+ and macOS 13+
 - v0.4.0-beta only supports iOS & iPadOS 17 beta 1, watchOS 10 beta 1 and macOS 14 beta 1
 - v0.4.1-beta only supports iOS & iPadOS 17 beta 2-3, watchOS 10 beta 2-3 and macOS 14 beta 2-3
-- v0.5.0-beta only supports iOS & iPadOS 17 17 beta 4, watchOS 10 beta 4 and macOS 14 beta 4
+- v0.5.0-beta only supports iOS & iPadOS 17 beta 4, watchOS 10 beta 4 and macOS 14 beta 4
-- v0.5.1-beta only supports iOS & iPadOS 17 17 beta 5, watchOS 10 beta 5 and macOS 14 beta 5
+- v0.5.1-beta only supports iOS & iPadOS 17 beta 5, watchOS 10 beta 5 and macOS 14 beta 5

 ## Download